Microdermabrasion for Stretch Marks: Does It Work?

 As mentioned, stretch marks are traditionally treated with topical creams.
-Most of them are also made of natural ingredients like vitamin E and rosehip oil among others.
+Most of them are also made of natural ingredients like vitamin E and rosehip oil, among others.
 If you’re pregnant, check the ingredients and make sure it doesn’t contain retinoids.
-Healthline has an excellent list of topical creams for sretch marks.
+Healthline has an excellent list of stretch mark creams for pregnant women.

-Cosmetic procedures for strecth marks include both invasive and non-invasive options.
+Cosmetic procedures for stretch mark removal include both invasive and non-invasive options.
 Microdermabrasion, laser therapy, and microneedling are among the less invasive.
-If these doesn’t work, you can opt for surgical procedures like tummy tuck which has more permanent results.
-But as with any cosmetic procedure, it’s always a good idea to talk to your doctor first.
+If these don’t work, you can opt for surgical procedures like tummy tuck which has more permanent results.
+However, as with any cosmetic procedure, it’s always a good idea to consult with a specialist first.